MikeJay-ctrl/MikeJay-ctrl.github.io/_posts/2017-12-28-two-layer-nn.markdown

-**When I first got started with machine learning tensorFlow didnt exist! (at least pubicly)**
+**When I first got started with machine learning tensorFlow didnt exist! (at least publicly)**

-When I was completing my masters all equations and transformations had to be intimately understood in order to form any kind of working implementation of a machine learning algorithm.
+When I was completing my masters, all equations and transformations had to be intimately understood, in order to form any kind of working implementation of a machine learning algorithm.

-TensorFlow is a great tool and im glad it exists now, however I really do believe that to be the best at machine learning, you need to understand whats going on under the hood.
+TensorFlow is a great tool and i'm glad it exists now, however I really do believe that to be the best at machine learning, you need to understand whats going on under the hood.

 While I dont plan to go into the mathematics here, in this post I will create a simple 2 layer neural network (with backprop) and use it to classify the MNIST dataset.
 In order to give some intuition as to what is going on behind the scenes with tensorflow.